AlchonHackathon/Front/README.md

-# Main React Project
+# Block School Chain

-Welcome to the Main React Project!
+Welcome to the Block School Chain!
 This guide will help you set up and run the application on your local machine.

 ## Prerequisites